ekingit/deep_learning_pytorch/README.md

 #### 1. **VGG-16-like Architecture (Built from Scratch)**

 - Implements a custom VGG-16-inspired convolutional neural network architecture.
-- Designed and trained from scratch specifically for the CIFAR-10 dataset.
+- Designed and trained from scratch for the CIFAR-10 dataset.

 #### 2. **ResNet-18 (Pretrained on ImageNet)**